microsoft/semantic-kernel/docs/decisions/0054-python-streaming-content-for-token-usage.md

 ### Risks

 We are unifying the returned data structure for streaming and non-streaming chat messages, which may lead to confusion for developers initially, especially if they are not aware of the deprecation of the `StreamingChatMessageContent` class, or they came from SK .Net.
 It may also create a sharper learning curve if developers started with Python but later move to .Net for production.
+This approach also introduces breaking changes to our AI connectors as the returned data type will be different.

 > We will also need to update the `StreamingTextContent` and `TextContent` in a similar way too for this proposal.